alexpotato/qrcodescavenger/README.md

 * Take a bunch of photos to use as "clues"
     * e.g. photo of the kitchen, photo of the laundry room etc
-* Save the files with a jpeg extension an dmake the filename descriptive
+* Save the files with a jpeg extension and make the filename descriptive
     * e.g. `kitchen.jpeg`
 * Run the `shuffle.images.sh` script
     * This will create a file called `shuffled.images.txt`